A Campaign to Make Listening Safe for All

 Living in an increasingly digital world, we are connected to our electronic devices more than ever.
 According to the World Health Organization (WHO), 1.1 billion young adults are at risk of hearing loss caused by unsafe use of personal audio devices as well as absorbing loud noise in entertainment venues.
-Specifically, according to WHO, among people between the ages 12-35:
+Collaborative efforts from various stakeholders, including civil society, are required to implement strategies that mitigate these risks.

 Noise Induced Hearing Loss